Table of Contents

 Precautions and Side Effects

 Since lomitapide only exerts its effect on the production of lipoproteins necessary for the transport of triacylglycerols in the liver and peripheries, it could result to the immobilization of fats as manifested by fatty deposits around the liver.
+Long-term use of lomitapide may also increase the risk of steatohepatitis and liver fibrosis.
 This is also associated with numerous side-effects concerning the GIT.

 Drug and Food Interactions